-The multi-million dollar transformation of Kalgoorlie's heritage-listed Government office building and former Post Office and Wardens Court into a contemporary courthouse is now complete.
+The multi-million dollar transformation of Kalgoorlie's heritage-listed Government office building and former Post Office and Wardens Court into a contemporary courthouse was completed in 2013.

-Attorney General Michael Mischin acknowledged the contribution of the community reference group in representing local interests on the redevelopment of the courthouse, which now had some of the most advanced facilities in WA.
+The important contribution of the community reference group in representing local interests on the redevelopment of the courthouse resulted in some of the most advanced facilities in WA.

 The $41.7 million facility is a four-courtroom complex, with provision to expand to five courts when required.
 It has three magistrates' courtrooms and one jury courtroom.
 A flexible design allows for the addition of a fifth courtroom to meet the future needs of the community.